powenyao/powenyao.github.io/_posts/2024-11-19-on-terraforming-mars.md

 From what I remember, they were describing something akin to the Baron Dragon in League of Legends.
 You can fight it together, but only one team will get the benefits.
 That doesn't really seem like the teams have an incentive to cooperate.
 I get no benefit from you killing the dragon.
-I am only there to stop you from getting the buff and that I get the buff instead.
+I am only there to stop you from getting the buff or to get the buff for myself instead.

 TM: AE is a form of coopetition.
 We are all working towards impacting a common goal, though our contribution will decide the victor.